AntCPLab/OpenCoral/doc/troubleshooting.rst

 parties.
 In the default setting, it's 5000 on party 0, and 5001 on party 1 etc. You change change the base port (5000) using ``--portnumbase`` and individual ports for parties using ``--my-port``.
-The scripts in use a random base port number, which you can also change with ``--portnumbase``.
+The scripts use a random base port number, which you can also change with ``--portnumbase``.